noaa-onms/cinms/modals/_captions.md

 ## Figure App.C.4.17.

 A figure showing trends in offshore oil and gas activity in Southern California from 1975 to 2014.
-Data source: Annual reports of the California State Department of Conservation’s Division of Oil, Gas, and Geothermal Resources; Figure credit: K. Andrews/NOAA.
+Data source: Annual reports of the California State Department of Conservation's Division of Oil, Gas, and Geothermal Resources; Figure credit: K. Andrews/NOAA.

 ### Details